awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_info-operations.md

 # Getting information about your organization's policies<a name="orgs_manage_policies_info-operations"></a>

+**Note**
+AWS Organizations is introducing a new version of the Organizations management console\.
+You can switch between the old console and the new console by choosing the link in the notice boxes at the top of the console\.
+We encourage you to try the new version and let us know what you think\.
+We want your feedback and read each submission\.

 This section describes various ways to get details about the policies in your organization\.
 These procedures apply to *all* policy types\.
 You must enable a policy type on the organization root before you can attach policies of that type to any entities in that organization root\.

 ## Listing all policies<a name="list-all-pols-in-org"></a>